AMC Matador: Background

-Factory-backed first-generation hardtops and second-generation coupes participated in NASCAR car racing from 1972 through 1975, with drivers such as Mark Donohue and Bobby Allison achieving several victories, including Allison's 1975 Southern 500 win at Darlington.
+Factory-backed first-generation hardtops and second-generation coupes competed in NASCAR racing from 1972 through 1975, with drivers Mark Donohue and Bobby Allison achieving several victories, including Allison's 1975 Southern 500 win at Darlington.
 The AMC Matador secured five first-place wins in the NASCAR competitions.

-Matadors in police livery were prominently featured in 1970s television shows and movies.
-The second-generation Matador coupe gained notoriety as a featured car, including special effects for it flying, in The Man with the Golden Gun, a James Bond film released in 1974.
+Matadors in police livery were prominent in 1970s television shows and movies.
+The second-generation Matador coupe was a featured car, with special effects for its flying in The Man with the Golden Gun, a James Bond film released in 1974.